rotoscopedev/MediaType/README.md

 ## Case Handling

 Several, but not all of the components of a media type should be handled in a case-insensitive manner.
-For example, the type, subtype and parameter name components are case-insensitive, as are parameter names, whereas parameter values are not.
+For example, the type, subtype, facet and suffix components are case-insensitive, as are parameter names, whereas parameter values are not.

 This makes comparing media types difficult as a case-insensitive comparison of two media type strings fails to take the case-sensitive nature of parameter values into account.